Predicting Human Choice Between Textually Described Lotteries: Fine Tuning LLM

-\subsection{Fine Tuning LLM}
+\section{Fine Tuning LLM}

-\subsubsection{Prompt}
+\subsection{Prompt}

-\subsubsection{Training Details}
+\subsection{Training Details}

 All Open-AI's models were fine-tuned using OpenAI's fine-tuning API via the OpenAI platform (website interface).
 All models were trained for \textbf{5 epochs}.
 The training details are summarized in Table~\ref{table:gpt4o_tuning}.
-For anonymity, fine-tuned model references have been omitted and will be provided upon acceptance.
+Fine-tuned model references are available upon request.

 All BERT-family models were fine-tuned using the \textbf{Hugging Face Trainer} framework on \textbf{Google Colab computing units}.
 A detailed breakdown of the hyperparameters used for each model is presented in Table~\ref{table:bert_family_tuning}.